olnsbr/treez/README.md

 ## Instalation:

 ### You need Maven to run this project.
-As it is a Spring Boot Aplication, clone the repo and run in command line:
+As it is a Spring Boot Aplication, clone the repo, open a command prompt from the directory with pom.xml and run this code:   `mvn spring-boot:run`
-`mvn spring-boot:run`